Plain AI Daily

 The Best Free AI Chatbot in 2026

 You can get a genuinely excellent AI assistant in 2026 without paying a cent -- the free versions of Gemini, ChatGPT, and Claude are all running models that would have been flagship, paid-only products a year ago.
 But the three free tiers are not equal, and the marketing pages bury the part that actually matters: the limits.
-Here is what you really get on each free plan, verified against the companies' own pages on July 4, 2026.
+Here is what you really get on each free plan, verified against the companies' own pages and re-checked on August 11, 2026.

 The Quick Verdict

 Google Gemini is the best free AI chatbot for most people.
-Its free tier gives you the most stuff: Gemini 3.5 Flash for everyday chat, varying access to the flagship Gemini 3.1 Pro, image generation with Nano Banana 2, Deep Research, Gemini Live voice, and 15 GB of storage.
-Free ChatGPT is the runner-up and the better pure conversationalist.
+Its free tier gives you the most stuff: Gemini 3.6 Flash for everyday chat, varying access to the flagship Gemini 3.1 Pro, image generation with Nano Banana 2, Deep Research, Gemini Live voice, and 15 GB of storage.
+Free ChatGPT is the runner-up and the better pure conversationalist -- and as of August 2026 it is the only one of the three that does not cap typed conversation at all, which makes it the clear pick if volume of chat is what you keep running out of.
 Free Claude is the sleeper pick for writing, because it now hands every free user Sonnet 5, a model that launched days ago.
-The honest caveat: all three cap your usage, and Gemini's free tier also caps conversation length hardest.
+The honest caveat: Gemini and Claude still cap your usage, ChatGPT still caps uploads and images, and Gemini's free tier caps conversation length hardest.

 Key Takeaways